Home to school travel and transport assistance - SEN

 - Currently assistance is provided through a variety of offers detailed in the SEN transport policy.
 We decide the best match to the child's needs with reference to the resources available.

 - There is an appeal process if travel assistance is not agreed because your child does not qualify under the normal mileage criteria.
-More information can be provided by the SEN transport team.
+This can be found in our SEN Transport policy at Appendix 1 and through our SEN transport team.

 Apply for travel assistance

-Please note that applications for the 2020-21 academic year will temporarily close between 1 July 2020 and 18 September 2020.
-During this time you may still submit a transport application, however, we will unable to process this within the usual 20 working day timeframe
+Applications for a new academic year commencing in September will temporarily close each year from the beginning of the preceding July to the 3rd full week of September.
+During this time you may still submit a transport application, however, we will unable to process this within the usual 20 working day timeframe.